cn0047/stash/ed/db.postgresql/index.md

 ````

 When a row is added, it does not go to the main index directly.
-But instead it is added to a “TODO” list, which is then processed by `VACUUM`.
+But instead it is added to a TODO list, which is then processed by `VACUUM`.
 When you scan the index, you have to scan the tree AND
 sequentially read what is still in the pending list.
 If the pending list is long, this will have some impact on performance.